I am 13 yrs old

 My favorite linux distros are Fedora and Ubuntu (mostly fedora though).

-(if it works out, It will make a strong N52 magnet float
+(It was supposed to make a strong N52 magnet float

 using a custom active attractive electromagnet system)